Kristina01111000/Drws_site/README.md

 -server speed made it worse b/c if it took too long it wouldnt go through instead of showing the crash

-to do:

-- remove its free from the activity page, manually edit theme?

 Waiting on Dr W:

 - after login send them to another  page - main page see them as squares dash lines